solvcon/solvcon/doc/source/bulk/theory.rst

 where :math:`k_1, k_2`, and :math:`k_3` are real and bounded.

-The linearly combined Jacobian matrix can be used to rewrite the three-dimensional governing equation, Eq. :eq:`bulk.ge.qlncsv`, into one-dimensional space
+The linearly combined Jacobian matrix can be used to rewrite the three-dimensional governing equation, :eq:`ge.qlncsv`, into one-dimensional space

 .. math::
-  :label: bulk.ge.qlncsv1d
+  :label: ge.qlncsv1d

   \dpd{\tilde{\bvec{u}}}{t} + \tilde{\mathrm{R}}\dpd{\tilde{\bvec{u}}}{y} = 0

 where

 .. math::
-  :label: bulk.ge.y1d
+  :label: ge.y1d

   y \defeq \sum_{i=1}^3 k_ix_i

-and aided by Eq. :eq:`bulk.jaco.ncsvar.lc` and the chain rule
+and aided by :eq:`jaco.ncsvar.lc` and the chain rule

 .. math::